maciejskorski/enhanced-pll-trng/README.md

 ## Code

+The code is available in form of Python and R notebooks under the `src` directory.
-The code runs interactively under the customized [Docker Image of Jupyter](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
+The notebooks run interactively under the customized [Docker Image of Jupyter](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
-For convenience, the image provides the user with both data-science software for Python and R and the data.
+For convinience, [the image](Dockerfile) provides the user with both software and data.

 ### Run Online with Docker